shubhamchandak94/ProtographLDPC/methods-regular.md

 The submatrix thus derived is then permuted in its columns according to a random permutation [0, <strong>w</strong>)

 This construction enforces strict regularity on the resulting code.
 There is a trade-off: the condition <strong>height = width (c / r)</strong> does not hold for all variable values <strong>w</strong>, <strong>r</strong>, <strong>c</strong>.
-The library implementation recalculates construction arguments that fit the regularity condition.
-If the given arguments do not yield a perfectly regular code, the arguments are trimmed until the resulting height and width are perfectly regular.
+The library implementation refuses construction arguments that do not fit this regularity condition.

 The cumulative LDPC code consists of a vertical merging of these individual submatrices.